DevCBeirut/nk-microservices-deployment/README.md

 One can use the access token of a person that is not admin.
 The API will not allow the person to perform this operation.

+# Future Enhancements

+The project, in its current state is very basic.
+Any enhancement, addition, and modification is welcomed to the project.
+However, any modification to the code requires modifications to the documentation files in this repository.
+Some of the enhancements include but are not limited to:

+* Better error handling
+* Better user authentication mechanisms
+* Addition of other APIs
+* The incorporation of other microservices (of any kind)

+This project is created by the community, and for the community.
+Everyone is encouraged to participate in this project, whether to learn, or to teach.